 The International School of Creative Science Nad Al Sheba is owned by Sharjah entrepreneur Salah Bukhatair and his BEAM Education group.
 The Creative Science schools were among the first to explicitly seek to offer an international curriculum (UK or US) together with a very strong focus on Islamic Studies, including Quran recitation.

 The International School of Creative Science Nad Al Sheba is one of 5 schools owned by the BEAM Education group.
-Long established in Sharjah, the entrée in to Dubai took place with the opening of ISCS Nad Al Sheba and the American School of Creative Science in Al Barsha South, both in September 2016.
+Long established in Sharjah, the entrée in to Dubai took place with the opening of ISCS Nad Al Sheba and the American School of Creative Science (ASCS) originally in Al Barsha South, both in September 2016.

 The International School of Creative Science in Nad Al Sheba, is located between two well-established schools, GEMS Dubai Modern Academy and Repton Dubai.
 With Kings School Nad Al Sheba also located within the same immediate area, one might ask why there is demand for another UK curriculum school in a location that is primarily occupied by Emirati families.
 In part, the location on Sheikh Mohammed bin Zayed Road, with easy access to the Al Ain Road also, make this a convenient location to which children can commute from a wide range of locations with relative ease.
 However, the fundamental motivation lies in the approach that the Creative Science schools offer in regard to their curriculum in its broadest sense.